 Another seemingly ambiguous concept which has received clarifying treatment in the Opinion is the concept of “necessary”.
 Some have commented in the past that “necessary” means the same as “indispensable”.
 The WP recognizes that “necessary” has its own independent meaning in Community law, and such a meaning is not equal to “indispensable”.
 Consequently, the Opinion moves away from the strict interpretation of “necessary” to a more commercially palatable state.
 Businesses will still have to limit collection and use to that which is “necessary”, but this necessity does take into account the needs of the business to innovate (to a point) and grow.
 Note that the WP does not go so far as to equate “necessary” with “reasonable” or “desirable”.
 So the WP hasn’t moved completely into the American default of “commercially reasonable”.
 However, it is a broader definition, which by its broadening, gives controllers more options than they had before.

 It should be remembered, that special categories of information addressed under Article 8 are still afforded enhanced protections.
 Article 7(f) should not be read to allow dilution of the additional protections in place under Article 8.
 The Opinion is careful to provide specific guidance on that issue.

-Through out the Opinion, it becomes obvious that the thinking of the DPAs has shifted to a heavily “consent” oriented model of data protection (which was appropriate when all interactions were one-to-one) to an “accountability” oriented model where the Controller has an affirmative obligation to take the data subject’s interests into account.
+Through out the Opinion, it becomes obvious that the thinking of the DPAs has shifted from a heavily “consent” oriented model of data protection (which was appropriate when all interactions were one-to-one) to an “accountability” oriented model where the Controller has an affirmative obligation to take the data subject’s interests into account.
 This shift in approach seemingly will be more effective and more appropriate for the many-to-many style of interactions which are the norm in the modern digital age.